Loading slang details...

 Formality

-npc means Non-Playable Character (from gaming).
-Used to describe someone who lacks independent thought or personality.
+npc means Non-player character; an insult for someone seen as having no independent thoughts or personality.
 It is best read as gaming slang associated with USA.

 A ban from a group, forum, or game (from the English "ban")